C-J-Cundy/website/content/authors/admin/_index.md

 During my PhD, I studied a diverse range of topics including constrained reinforcement learning, variational inference, and autoregressive models.

-Previously Physics for my undergrad and took a Computer Science Master's.
+I studied Physics for my undergrad and took a Computer Science Master's.
 It was a pleasure to work with [Carl E. Rasmussen](http://mlg.eng.cam.ac.uk/carl), developing variational methods for Gaussian Process State-Space Models.